sethsec/celerystalk/README.md

     Find subdomains:       celerystalk find_subdomains -d domain1.com,domain2.com
     ```

-1. **Launch Scan:** I recommend using the import command first and running scan with no optinos, however you do have the option to do it all at once (import and scan) by using the flags below. celerystalk will submit tasks to celery which asynchronously executes them and logs output to your output directory.
+1. **Launch Scan:** I recommend using the import command first and running scan with no options, however you do have the option to do it all at once (import and scan) by using the flags below. celerystalk will submit tasks to celery which asynchronously executes them and logs output to your output directory.

    | Option | Description |
    | --- | --- |